International Art Dealer Sunil Vilas exclusive interview’s Japanese Shiho Kanzaki ceramic artist

 -Toshisada Wakao, Japan, potter.

-The above quotes describes the nature of traditional Japanese potters, is how we relate to our next guest master craftsman ceramic potter Shiho Kanzaki.
+The above quotes describe the nature of traditional Japanese potters, which is how we relate to our next guest master craftsman ceramic potter Shiho Kanzaki.

 Welcome!!
 Thank you for joining us in our VIP Creative Lounge for an exclusive interview.

-1. Sunil – What inspired you first to become a ceramic artists?
+1. Sunil – What inspired you first to become a ceramic artist?

 What I saw at this exhibition was the harmony between religion and secular things, the sensual world in which aspects of essential human nature were expressed by individual statues.
 Eastern spirituality was communicated through these statues.
 This excitement led me into the world of clay sculpture for a while, during my senior year in college.
-Though I was absorbed in reading legal books, whenever I got tired of reading, I took the clay in my hands.
+Though I was absorbed in reading legal books, I took the clay in my hands whenever I got tired of reading.

 2. Sunil – Would you like to share your story of how you began your dream of becoming a Japanese ceramic potter?

-Shiho – Sunil san!.., Thank you for this interesting question, to answer you I need take you back to my humble beginnings around early 1974
+Shiho – Sunil san!.., Thank you for this interesting question.
+To answer you, I need to take you back to my humble beginnings around early 1974

 “You don’t have common knowledge of wood firing, do you?”

 The Shigaraki potters came to see my anagama firing one after another when they found out that I was having a firing.
 They were telling me these words before they went home.
-In those days (1974) there were only three potters, including myself, who had built an anagama kiln in Shigaraki.
+In those days (1974), only three potters, including myself, had built an anagama kiln in Shigaraki.